Applying for Brock Scholars Admission

 The Brock Scholars Program only admits students as first-time freshmen.
 Students who wish to participate in honors at the sophomore level and above should consider the Innovations in Honors Program (IIH) or Departmental Honors (DHON).

 Admission to the Brock Scholars Program requires a special application process in addition to the Undergraduate Admissions Application.
-Interested students should apply to the Brock Scholars Program by December 1 of the senior year in high school for admission as first-time freshmen the following August.
-The application for Fall 2017 freshmen will be available from this website starting on September 1.
+Interested students should apply to the Brock Scholars Program by December 1 of the year prior to metriculation as first-time undergraduates the following August.
+The application for Fall 2018 freshmen will be available from this website starting on September 1, 2017.

 Unlike many college honors programs and academic scholarships, the Brock Scholars Program does not have a “cut-off” ACT/SAT score and/or high school GPA that guarantees admission to the program.
 Successful applicants do have very strong numbers, but all applicants are evaluated holistically.